-- 11. In preparing this report consultation has taken place with the Leader and Cabinet Members for Culture, Leisure, Communities and Volunteering. - 12.
+- 11. In preparing this report consultation has taken place with the Cabinet Members for Culture, Sport and Leisure and Communities and Volunteering. - 12.
 Phase one of the project has involved consultation with a range of stakeholders, especially heritage and local history organisations across the borough.
-Beamish and Land of Oak and Iron have been consulted as have existing library customers.
-Further consultation would continue in delivery phase and a 'Friends of Gateshead Local Studies' will become active in promoting the collections. - 13.
-UNION and GMB have been consulted on the rationale for the use of the SCAPE framework for the construction element of this project.
+Beamish and Land of Oak and Iron have been consulted, as have existing library customers.
+Further consultation would continue in the delivery phase and a 'Friends of Gateshead Local Studies' will become active in promoting the collections. - 13.
+UNISON and GMB have been consulted on the rationale for the use of the SCAPE framework for the construction element of this project.